Server Resume Example

 I always start by reading the job description closely.
 Highlight the skills and duties they mention-like teamwork, multitasking, or customer service.
 That’s what recruiters actually look for.

 You want your resume to match those needs.
-Emphasize roles where you handled large groups, managed time under pressure, or delivered exceptional service.
+Emphasize roles where you handled large groups, managed time under pressure, or delivered exceptional service—skills you can also highlight in a cover letter.
 Use the same keywords they use.

 Don’t just list every job you’ve had.
 Stick to experiences that show off your hospitality skills, even if they’re from another industry.
 This helps your relevant strengths stand out right away.